Marhaba Lebanon! – Solo Trip to Beirut and Beyond…

 And I am so glad I got the chance to visit!
 I spent seven days in the country and had a fantastic time.
 Planning this trip was quite easy too, once I found out how relatively close all the main attractions were.

-At first, I was quite overwhelmed trying to figure out the best places to go and to set up my base in.
+At first, I was quite overwhelmed trying to figure out the best places to go and to set up my base.
 Eventually, I chose to spend three days in Batroun and four in Beirut.
 From Beirut, I was able to take day trips easily to other parts of the country.

 Visiting Lebanon from Nigeria – Getting There and Travel Requirements…